zhangshuai-neu/pt_os/README.md

 #### Memory Management

-- physical page management (It's doing)
+- physical page management (It's testing)
-- Fine-grained memory management (It's doing)
+- Fine-grained memory management (In the future)

 The detailed information about memory  will be showed

 #### Task Management

-- ELF program load (In the future)
+- ELF program load (It's doing)
 - Kernel process and thread (In the future)
 - User process and thread (In the future)
 - Simple priority scheduling (In the future)